edwinvautier/edwinvautier/README.md

 ## 🚀 About Me

-I'm a 24 years old back-end developer based in France 🇫🇷
+I'm a back-end developer based in France 🇫🇷

 ## 🔗 Links